firmai/awesome-google-colab/README.md

 # Google Colaboratory Notebook Sharing

-A curated list of fully functional click-and-run colab notebooks with code and data.
-The code in this repository is in Python unless otherwise stated.
+A curated list of repositories with fully functional click-and-run colab notebooks with data, code and descriptions.
+The code in these repositories are in Python unless otherwise stated.

 <p align="center">
   <img src="https://github.com/firmai/google-colab-notebooks/raw/master/assets/colab.png">
 </p>

-***Caution:*** This is a work in progress, please contribute, especially if you are a subject expert in ML/DS
+***Caution:*** This is a work in progress, please contribute by adding colab functionality to your data science project on github and sending here once you are done.

 ---

 If you want to contribute to this list (please do), send me a pull request or contact me [@dereknow](https://twitter.com/dereknow) or on [linkedin](https://www.linkedin.com/in/snowderek/).
-Also, a listed notebooks should be fixed or deleted:
+Also, a listed repository should be fixed or removed:

-* if there is no data or descriptive text.
+* if there are no data or descriptive text in the notebooks.
 * the code throws out errors.

 </br>